Australian Genealogy & History Blogs

 Historian @ Work

-I’m Jen, an Historian and heritage consultant based in Perth, Western Australia.
-I LOVE to research!
-I am now back in my home town of Perth where I provide history and heritage related services.
+Jen is a Historian and heritage consultant based in Perth, Western Australia.
+She is now back in my home town of Perth where I provide history and heritage related services.
 What does an Historian do all day?
 Read the blog and find out!

 Historical Medical Miscellany